nutanixdev/calm-dsl-lab-devmktg/contents/launch.rst

      .. figure:: images/environment_create_cred.png

-   - Configure the VM specs as shown; as with the credential these values won't actually be used, so you may set them to any values you choose
+   - Configure the VM specs as shown, selecting any image that is available in the list; as with the credential these values won't actually be used, so you may set them to any values you choose

      .. figure:: images/environment_configure_specs.png